Change Content Caching settings on Mac

 192.168.0.0 to 192.168.255.255 (192.168/16 prefix)

 Important: Content caching works only while your Mac is awake.
-To prevent your Mac from going to sleep, choose Apple menu > System Preferences, click Battery, click Power Adapter in the sidebar, then select the “Prevent computer from sleeping automatically when the display is off” tickbox.
+To learn how to prevent your Mac from going to sleep, see Set sleep and wake settings.
 To keep a headless computer awake, you can use the

 caffeinate command line utility in Terminal.